 They will just say that it is the nature of the product and the shedding will eventually come to an end.
 When the customer complains again after several months, the retailer typically tells the consumer that the shedding / fuzzing will eventually stop and to just be patient.
 There is no remedy other than to vacuum more often.
 Sadly, once you buy it, you own it!

 Why do they still make carpets that shed and fuzz like this?

 Not all carpet styles made from Staple Fibers continue to shed for months.
 It depends on the carpet style, how well the carpet is constructed and the length of Staple Fibers used.
 The shorter the staple fiber lengths used, the more prone it will be to shedding and fuzzing.
-Unfortunately there is no way for you to determine in advance how much a particular carpet will shed.
+Unfortunately, there is no way for you to predetermine how much a particular style of carpet will shed.

 Beware of Sneaky Carpet Labeling Tricks!